facebook/react-native-website/website/contributing/contributing-intro.md

 ## GitHub Issues

 We use GitHub issues to track bugs exclusively.
-We have documented our issue handling processes in the [Issues wiki](/contributing/triaging-github-issues).
+We have documented our issue handling processes in the [Triaging Issues Page](/contributing/triaging-github-issues).

 ### Security Bugs